TencentYoutuResearch/SPEAR/README.md

   &nbsp;
 </p>

-CSAL is a curriculum-based self-imitation learning (SIL) framework for training agentic LLMs on long-horizon, sparse-reward tasks.
+SPEAR is a curriculum-based self-imitation learning (SIL) framework for training agentic LLMs on long-horizon, sparse-reward tasks.
 It balances exploration and exploitation by first leveraging auxiliary tool-use rewards to encourage broad skill-level exploration, and later strengthening self-imitation to exploit successful trajectories from replayed experiences.
 This adaptive curriculum stabilizes training and improves efficiency while maintaining well-controlled entropy.